nanobox-io/nanobox-guides-old/source/wordpress/index.html.md

 ---
-title: Setting Up WordPress
+title: 'WordPress: Getting Started'
 project: wordpress
 ---

-## Install Nanobox
-If you haven't already, [download and install Nanobox](https://nanobox.io/download).
-Nanobox enables you to create virtualized, local development environments identical to production environments deployed through Nanobox.
+This guide will walk you through getting a WordPress app up and running on Nanobox.
+This guide was used in the creation of the [nanobox-wordpress](https://github.com/nanobox-quickstarts/nanobox-wordpress) app found under [nanobox-quickstarts](https://github.com/nanobox-quickstarts) on Github.

-## Download WordPress
+## Setup Your WordPress Project
 If you don't already have a WordPress codebase, you can download and use a fresh one.
 Downloads are available through the [WordPress Downloads page](https://wordpress.org/download/) or from [WordPress' Github repo](https://github.com/wordpress/wordpress).

-## Create a boxfile.yml for Your WordPress App
+### Add a boxfile.yml
+In the root directory of your WordPress project, create a `boxfile.yml`.
 The [boxfile.yml](https://docs.nanobox.io/app-config/boxfile/) is a yaml config file used to specify the components and configuration need for you app.
-It should be placed in the root of your WordPress project.
-Below is a basic WordPress boxfile.yml.
+For WordPress, the boxfile should contain the following:

+*For a detailed explanation of each of the WordPress boxfile.yml config settings, view the [WordPress boxfile.yml Explained guide](advanced/boxfile-explained/).*

 ```yaml
 code.build: